 - Cerebus Syndrome: The first half of Insomniatic is light and fluffy, and the moody moments are more tongue in cheek, but from "Silence" onwards is pure angst and rather mature relationship issues.

-- Darker and Edgier: Their second album is darker, edgier, more aggressive, sarcastic and snarky then their saccharine, socially focused debut.
+- Darker and Edgier: Their second album is more edgy, sarcastic and mature than their first, more positive album.

 - Deadpan Snarker: Their second album is basically this trope to music.